Copyright 2009 - 2014 by Mario Vaden

 - Samoa Cookhouse near Eureka

 - Carson Mansion and Carter House Inns in historic old town Eureka.
 Can't go in the mansion, but look.

 Redwood Explorer, Michael Taylor: Favorites

-For extra feedback, I emailed Michael Taylor, an expert redwood explorer, about the redwood parks.
+For extra feedback about the redwood parks, I emailed Michael Taylor, an expert redwood explorer.
 Michael is a co-discoverer of Hyperion, the tallest known redwood, and has been hiking and exploring redwood parks for much of his life.
 These are his favorite parks as pertains to pure enjoyment.
 The more I explore, the more I am understanding his #1 choice.

 1. Humboldt Redwoods State Park ~ especially Rockefeller Forest